secretstartups/handbook/hiring/conducting-a-gitlab-interview/index.html.md

 More info on [engineering hiring practices](/handbook/engineering/#hiring-practices).

 ### Frequently Asked Questions (FAQ)

 * My Zoom link isn't working, who can help?
-  * This is common occurance due to a Zoom configuration issue.
+  * This is a common occurrence due to a Zoom configuration issue.
 You can share a new Zoom link directly via email with the candidate if you notice this problem at the scheduled interview time.
-The #IT-help Slack channel will be able to guide you on the correct configuration to prevent this issue occuring in the future.
+The #IT-help Slack channel will be able to guide you on the correct configuration to prevent this issue occurring in the future.